 Local authorities are required to ensure that training for governors is available and most governing bodies buy into their local authority training packages (which may include online learning) to ensure that governors are properly inducted to their role and trained for specific tasks such as appointing the Principal and then carrying out the Principal’s performance review.

-The Principal, 3 Parent Governors and 1 Staff Governor.
+The Principal, three Parent Governors and one Staff Governor.
 The remaining governors are co-opted and all the above governors have full voting rights at Local Governing Committee meetings and on their relevant sub-committees.
 Information on the governors is below with detail of committee membership, business interests and terms of office.

 There are two governors employed by Barlby High School, Julie Caddell, Principal and Sandra Chambers.
 There are no relationships between governors and any members of staff in school (in terms of spouse, partners or relatives).